hitchhiker-/shutterfly_challenge_1223/README_solution.md

 ### Design Decisions:
 1. The ingest function in `event_ingestor.py` has several mechanisms for handling errors and missing data:
-    * Invalid Event Types: The function raises a `ValueError` if an unrecognized event type is encountered.
+    * Invalid Event Types: When the function encounters an invalid event type or invalid data format (such as an incorrect event_time format), it logs an error message to `output/app.log`.
-    * Missing Keys: A `KeyError` is raised and caught if required fields (like `event_time`) are missing in the event data.
-This is converted into a `ValueError` with relevant details about the missing key.
+    * Missing Keys: Similarly, for missing keys, an error message is logged.
+    * Storing Invalid Events: In cases of errors (whether due to invalid event types, data formats, or missing keys), the problematic event data is stored in `output/invalid_data.json`.
+This allows for post-processing or manual review of these events.
+    * Enhanced Resilience: This approach enhances the resilience of the data ingestion process by ensuring that issues with specific events do not halt the entire ingestion pipeline.
+It allows for continued processing while keeping a record of any issues that need attention.
     * Updates for Non-Existent Entries: When a new `CUSTOMER` or `ORDER` event is recieved, the `ingest` method checks if there is an existing key already present in the `data_store` (in-memory data structure, dictionary).
 If not, a new instance is created and added to `data_store`.
 If a CUSTOMER or ORDER with the same key already exists, the new event is ignored and does not overwrite the existing customer.
 The function treats updates for non-existent `CUSTOMER` and `ORDER` entries as new entries, creating them instead of discarding or flagging as errors.
-(It is assumed that updates will have all the values not just the changed values, current approach can be improved in the future if so)
+(It is assumed that updates will have all the entries not just the changed attributes, can be improved in the future if so)
-    * Error Propagation: The function actively raises `ValueError` in cases of invalid or missing data, enabling external handling of these exceptions.
-2. Partial weeks are avoided when calculating LTV. `Earliest` and `Latest` event times are adjusted during calculations to nearest Sunday and Saturday respectively.
+2. Partial weeks are avoided when calculating LTV. `Earliest` and `latest` event times are adjusted during calculations to nearest Sunday and Saturday respectively.

 ### Performance
 1. Selected python `dictionaries` as the in-memory data structure, lookup time for dictionary is `O(1)`.